kevva/viewport-list/readme.md

 ### viewportList([items])

-Returns a promise that resolves to an array of viewports.
+Returns a promise for an array of viewports.

 #### items